Azhar-git/Yo-Yo-Pizza-Frontend/README.md

 ![](images/Chatbotdemo.png)

 The Chatbot supports the following use-cases:
- 1) UI to chat with the chatbot
+ 1)UI to chat with the chatbot
  2)Take user details
  3)Order a pizza
  4)Check Pizza Status by Order ID